typestack/class-validator/README.md

-validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isLowercase(str); // Checks if the string is lowercase. validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3
+validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isLowercase(str); // Checks if the string is lowercase. validator.isLatLong(str); // Checks if the string is lowercase. validator.isLatitude(str); // Checks if the string is lowercase. validator.isLongtitude(str); // Checks if the string is lowercase. validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3